angular/angular/docs/PR_REVIEW.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-You can verify that the `fixup!` commit was created.
+You can verify that the `fixup!` commit with your local modifications was created.
 ```
 $ git log --oneline
 45ae87ce4 (HEAD -> pr/24623) fixup! ci: scripts to review PRs locally